Sea otter: Reproduction and life cycle

 Nursing lasts six to eight months in Californian populations and four to twelve months in Alaska, with the mother beginning to offer bits of prey at one to two months.
 The milk from a sea otter's two abdominal nipples is rich in fat and more similar to the milk of other marine mammals than to that of other mustelids.
 A pup, with guidance from its mother, practices swimming and diving for several weeks before it is able to reach the sea floor.
 Initially, the objects it retrieves are of little food value, such as brightly colored starfish and pebbles.
-Juveniles are typically independent at six to eight months, but a mother may be forced to abandon a pup if she cannot find enough food for it; at the other extreme, a pup may nurse until it is almost adult size.
+Juveniles are typically independent at six to eight months, but a mother may be forced to abandon a pup if she cannot find enough food for it; at the other extreme, a pup may be nursed until it is almost adult size.
 Pup mortality is high, particularly during an individual's first winter – by one estimate, only 25% of pups survive their first year.
 Pups born to experienced mothers have the highest survival rates.

 Females perform all tasks of feeding and raising offspring, and have occasionally been observed caring for orphaned pups.
 Much has been written about the level of devotion of sea otter mothers for their pups – a mother gives her infant almost constant attention, cradling it on her chest away from the cold water and attentively grooming its fur.
 When foraging, she leaves her pup floating on the water, sometimes wrapped in kelp to keep it from floating away; if the pup is not sleeping, it cries loudly until she returns.
 Mothers have been known to carry their pups for days after the pups' deaths.

 Females become sexually mature at around three or four years of age and males at around five; however, males often do not successfully breed until a few years later.
 A captive male sired offspring at age 19.
 In the wild, sea otters live to a maximum age of 23 years, with lifespans ranging from 10 to 15 years for males and 15–20 years for females.
-Several captive individuals have lived past 20 years, and a female at the Seattle Aquarium died at the age of 28 years.
+Several captive individuals have lived past 20 years.
+The Seattle Aquarium was home to both the oldest recorded female, Etika, who lived to the age of 28, and the oldest recorded male, Adaa, who lived to be 22 years 8 months.
 Sea otters in the wild often develop worn teeth, which may account for their apparently shorter lifespans.